 Go Snorkeling in the Lagoon

-After I finished taking my pictures and we found a place to drop our bags, we got our snorkel gear on and headed to the lagoon.
+After I finished taking pictures and we found a place to drop our bags, we got our snorkel gear on and headed to the lagoon.

 We were originally supposed to go snorkeling on an excursion in Tortola, but since our itinerary was changed at the last minute, the excursion was canceled.
 The adult snorkeling excursion at Disney’s Castaway Cay only had one spot left and they weren’t able to add one more person to the group so we both could go.
 We declined because we wanted to snorkel together.